 This is a fun little video I found on the evolution of Romani style dance:

-AND!!!!!!
-Hip-hop Fusion, and Spanish Fusion, and Burlesque Fusion!
-Pretty much anything is open to Fuse these days.
 Some people are purists in the sense of maintaining a tradition, others are pushing for evolution.
-Either way is fine, I believe, depending on your personal expression as an artist.
+I believe all is fair game in the name of artistic expression depending on your personal integrity as an artist.
 Just keep in mind that it’s important to tell your audience what it is that you are doing.
 If you are presenting “traditional” belly dance, then keep it traditional.
 If you say you are a fusion dancer, then let people know what you are fusing together.
 Keep your audience in mind and when you are doing something new, make it clear first.
-This dance is a long series of life-times of mixing cultures so there really is no “true” version of the dance, just different culture’s interpretations of the body’s spontaneous reaction to rhythmic music.
+This dance comes from life-times of mixing cultures so there really is no “true” version of the dance, just different cultural interpretations of the body’s spontaneous reaction to rhythmic music.
 Nearly all cultures world-wide have some version of a pelvic-oriented dance and they almost always have some connection to women’s traditions.

-SO, there is my take on the different styles.
+SO, there is my presentation “some” of the various different styles.
 Whew!
-I’m sure there’s a lot I missed (or possibly even fouled up completely on) but I’m trying to map this dance.
+I’m sure there’s a lot I missed, but I’m trying my very best to map this dance.
 If anyone has any comments/corrections/suggestions, please share!

 Now if I go into more about music, this could go on FOREVER.
 I will have to tackle that another time.
 But I hope that helps the curious.